croaky/blog/articles/sso-wall-of-fame.md

 # SSO Wall Of Fame

 In December 2020, I added SSO to an app using [WorkOS](https://workos.com/).
+It was painless and I continue to use and enjoy WorkOS ~2y later.

 It had me thinking again about the [SSO Wall of Shame](https://sso.tax/) and whether SSO as a premium feature in SaaS pricing plans